dbt-labs/docs.getdbt.com/docs/2a-create-a-project-dbt-cloud.md

 sidebar_label: dbt Cloud
 id: create-a-project-dbt-cloud
 ---
+Now that we've set up our environment, and chosen the way we want to develop, we can create a dbt project!

+> ℹ️ These are the instructions for developing a project in dbt Cloud.
+If you're using the dbt CLI, follow the instructions [here](docs/create-a-project-dbt-cli).

 ## Create a project
 dbt Cloud makes the process of creating a new project (with example models) very easy!
 Once we have a new project, we can start writing our own models.